Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Methodology

-where $\hat{g}_\theta(\bm{x})$ is a neural network (NN) or any other machine learning surrogate model with trainable parameters $\theta$, while $\hat{g}_\gamma(\bm{x})$ is a so-called prior with exactly the same architecture as $\hat{g}_\theta(\bm{x})$, albeit with fixed, non-trainable parameters $\gamma$.
-The parameter $\beta$ is a scaling factor controlling the prior network variance and will always be taken equal to $1$ as justified in \cite{Yang2022Scalable}.
-Multiple replicas of the networks can be constructed by sampling $\theta\sim p(\theta)$ and $\gamma\sim p(\gamma)$, leading to a deep ensemble model \cite{osband2018}.
 All networks in the ensemble can be trained in parallel via empirical risk minimization by leveraging for instance the vmap and pmap primitives in JAX \cite{bradbury2018jax}.
 This allows leveraging multi-threading on a single GPU, as well as parallelism across multiple GPU cards.
-Hence, multiple neural networks can be trained in parallel with effectively no additional computational cost compared to training a single network, as shown in table \ref{tab:time_cost}.
-Unlike Gaussian Process (GP) surrogates, this framework has no direct limitations with respect to scalability to high-dimensional inputs or outputs, nor intractable computational complexity as the number of training data is increased.
+Hence, multiple neural networks can be trained in parallel with effectively no additional computational cost compared to training a single network if enough GPU memory is available to train all neural networks simultaneously, as shown in table \ref{tab:time_cost}.
+Unlike Gaussian Process (GP) surrogates, this framework has no direct limitations with respect to scalability to high-dimensional inputs or outputs, nor intractable computational complexity as the number of training data is increased thanks to the proven expressiveness of deep neural networks in the context of inference involving high-dimensional inputs and/or outputs.